-It is to be noted that, three points can be either collinear or non-collinear, but not both together at a same time.
+Note: Three points can be either collinear or non-collinear, but not both together at the same time.

 - An angle is a figure in which two rays emerge from a common point.
 This point is called the vertex of the angle and the two rays forming the angle are called its arms or sides.

 - An angle which is greater than 180 degrees but less than 360 degrees is called a reflex angle.

 - If two adjacent angles add up to 180 degrees, they form a linear pair of angles.
 In the following figure, ∠a and ∠b form a linear pair.

 - When two lines intersect each other, the two opposite pairs of angles formed are called vertically opposite angles.
 In the following figure, ∠A and ∠B are vertically opposite angles.
 Another pair is ∠C and ∠D.